Electric cars are much cheaper to run than traditional cars and help you go green at the same time

 Should you get an electric car now?
 Over time, we will probably all have electric cars.
 There will still be ICE cars on the roads for a while, but in the coming years nearly all new cars will have a battery inside.

-- Reduce your monthly car ‘fuel’ costs – electricity costs a lot less than petrol/diesel.
+- Reduce your monthly car ‘fuel’ costs – electricity costs a lot less than petrol/diesel if you charge at home.

 - Always have a full ‘tank’ in the morning – no more mad dashes to the petrol station.